widderslainte/guisarmes/02_character_creation/README.md

 * **Constitution:** modifiers hit points rolled, other tests and measures of endurance
 * **Charisma:** modifiers reaction and loyalty for potential and current hirelings and henchmen

-**Vat Creations (See Appendix):**  can swap any score with Strength.
-Charisma can not be their highest attribute - in that event swap Strength and Charisma attributes.

-**Humans:** can swap any two scores.

-Any swapping of scores must result in the attribute listed become higher than initially (i.e, a Vat Creation could not swap an Intelligence of 10 with a Strength of 12).

 | Attribute Bonuses ||
 | ---------|---------|